 How much will it cost?

 We work on a flat fee that includes everything.
 That way you know from the beginning what it will cost and do not get surprised by a bill at the end.
-Things like your assets and the complexity of your situation may affect the price, but most clients pay around $1500 for a trust package and $950 for a will package.
+Things like your assets and the complexity of your situation may affect the price.

 If I die without a will does the government get everything?